Sweetness: Artificial and low-calorie sweeteners

+While these compounds stimulate the T1R2-T1R3, their post-ingestive effects are different from sugar itself.
+Studies have shown that the non-nutritive sweeteners could affect appetite regulation, insulin signaling, and the gut microbiome.
+Some of the research has been proven that over consumption might break the sweetness from the caloric reward which would change patterns in hunger and dietary consumption over time.

+Sweetness combined with fat and salt

+Foods that combine sugar, fat, and salt, as commonly found in ultra-processed foods, have a stronger reward response than foods manufactured with sugar, fat or salt alone.
+Major chronic diseases are closely aligned with these combined ingredients in processed foods, leading to clinical recommendations for limited consumption of sweet, fatty, and salty foods, which are a factor in food addiction, especially in children.

 Sweet receptor pathway

 To depolarize the cell, and ultimately generate a response, the body uses different cells in the taste bud that each express a receptor for the perception of sweet, sour, salty, bitter or umami.
-Downstream of the taste receptor, the taste cells for sweet, bitter and umami share the same intracellular signalling pathway.
+Downstream of the taste receptor, the taste cells for sweet, bitter and umami share the same intracellular signaling pathway.
 Incoming sweet molecules bind to their receptors, which causes a conformational change in the molecule.
 This change activates the G-protein, gustducin, which in turn activates phospholipase C to generate inositol trisphosphate (IP_{3}), this subsequently opens the IP_{3}-receptor and induces calcium release from the endoplasmic reticulum.
 This increase in intracellular calcium activates the TRPM5 channel and induces cellular depolarization.
 The ATP release channel CALHM1 gets activated by the depolarization and releases ATP neurotransmitter which activates the afferent neurons innervating the taste bud.

 Cognition

 The color of food can affect sweetness perception.
 Adding more red color to a drink increases its perceived sweetness.
 In a study darker colored solutions were rated 2–10% higher than lighter ones despite having 1% less sucrose concentration.
 The effect of color is believed to be due to cognitive expectations.
 Some odors smell sweet and memory confuses whether sweetness was tasted or smelled.